 - You see only one or two bars displayed.
 Cell phones put out more RF energy to connect with cell towers when the signal is weak.
 If you must use your phone when the signal is weak, try to follow the other guidance on this page. - You are in a fast-moving car, bus, or train.
 Your phone puts out more RF energy to maintain connections to avoid dropping calls as it switches connections from one cell tower to the next unless it is in airplane mode. - You are streaming audio or video, or downloading or sending large files.
-To watch movies or listen to playlists on your phone, download them first, then playlists on your phone, download them first, then switch to airplane mode while you watch or listen.
+To watch movies or listento playlists on your phone, download them first, then switch to airplane mode while you watch or listen.